-How TO make a healthy turkey bolognese sauce
+How to make a healthy turkey mince bolognese sauce

 To make this clean-eating turkey bolognese you need some good-quality lean turkey mince, some veggies of your choice, and some nice tomato purée and chopped tomatoes.
 Be generous with the onion and garlic, they bring so much flavour.
 Plus herbs like Italian or mixed herbs, they make sure a difference.

 - Peel and chop the onion, garlic, and carrots,

 - Add the oil to a pan, and fry the onion until golden

 - Add the turkey mince, add use a wooden spoon to break the mince so that this does not form lumps.

 - Stir until the liquid has been released, then add the carrots and garlic

 - Pour in the chicken stock and leave to cook with a lid on until the stock has been absorbed.

 - Add the chopped tomatoes, tomato paste and herbs and leave to cook further until the liquid is nearly absorbed, then season well.

 And that's it, one sauce that goes well with so many side dishes like pasta of any sort, rice, bulgur wheat, quinoa, potatoes, gnocchi and so on.
 It is also a great filling for a lasagna, cannelloni, or pasta bake.